 Brandon, born on Detroit's West Side, has stayed true to these virtues by earning a Bachelor's in Business Administration from Howard University, a Masters of Science in Global Affairs from Rutgers University.
-Brandon has worked for the United Nations, the Heritage Foundation, and served on Capitol Hill, working in the Office of former United States Speaker of the House, J. Dennis Hastert.
 Brandon began his career as an Associate with the National Urban League's Economic Opportunity Institute, fighting for the rights of low income families and literacy.
-In less than two years, Brandon served as a Business Analyst for World Wrestling Entertainment and later was selected to served as Director of Education and African American Affairs for New Jersey Governor Chris J. Christie.
+In less than two years, Brandon served as an Analyst for World Wrestling Entertainment and later was selected to served as Director of Education Affairs for New Jersey Governor Chris J. Christie.
 Brice later would serve as Director of Strategic Partnerships for Veterans Empowerment Organization, working with military families and returned combat veterans.
 Brice is an OP-ED Columnist and writer for such publications as the Mackinac Center for Policy, Detroit News, Washington Times, Communities Digital News, and MSNBC's the Grio.
-Brandon is the Host of the Brandon Brice Show on WDTK The Patriot Salem Radio.
 The Michigan Chronicle named Brandon Brice the 2018 Man of Excellence for his work with youth in Detroit.
-Brandon has been feature on MSNBC, FOX News, C-SPAN, Ebony.com, ABC News, Al-Jazeera and BET.
-Brandon has given lectures at the Center for American Progress in Washington, D.C., Baruch College, Princeton University, Harbor League of Baltimore, National Black Law Students Association and Hamilton Society in Baltimore, Maryland.
+Brandon has been feature on MSNBC, FOX News, C-SPAN, Ebony.com, Al-Jazeera and BET.
+Brandon has given lectures at the Center for American Progress in Washington, D.C., Baruch College, Princeton University, Harbor League of Baltimore, National Black Law Students Association and Hamilton Society in Baltimore, MD.
 Brandon is a proud member of Alpha Phi Alpha Fraternity, Inc., and the 100 Black Men of Greater Detroit.
 Brandon is the Host of 'Straight Talk' on the 910AM Superstation.